The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : How can they impound it if they don't know about it?
 Ripley

-: Oh they *will* know about it, Burke.
-From me.
-Just like they'll know that you were responsible for the deaths if 158 colonists here.
+: Oh, they *will* know about it, Burke, from me.
+Just like they'll know that you were responsible for the deaths of 158 colonists here.
 Burke

 : Wait a second...
 Ripley